 \section{Abstract}

 In this paper we present the study of the topology of the equipotential hypersurfaces of configuration space of the mean-field $\phi^4$ model with a $\mathbb{Z}_2$ symmetry.
-Our purpose is discovering, if any, the relation between the second-order $\mathbb{Z}_2$-symmetry breaking phase transition and the geometrical entities mentioned above.
-The mean-filed interaction allows us to solve analytically either the thermodynamic in the canonical ensemble or the topology by means of Morse theory.
-We have analyzed the results at the light of two theorems on necessary or sufficient topological-geometrical conditions for phase transitions and symmetry breaking recently proven.
+Our purpose is discovering, if any, the relation between the second-order $\mathbb{Z}_2$-symmetry breaking phase transition and the geometric entities mentioned above.
+The mean-field interaction allows us to solve analytically either the thermodynamic in the canonical ensemble or the topology by means of Morse theory.
+We have analyzed the results at the light of two theorems on sufficiency conditions for symmetry breaking phase transitions recently proven.
 This study makes part of a research line based on the general framework of geometric-topological approach to Hamiltonian chaos and critical phenomena.

 \keywords{Phase transitions; potential energy landscape; statistical mechanics; symmetry breaking}